 There are two other ratios used to judge the debt payment status of the company.
 These are Interest Coverage Ratio and Fixed Charge Coverage Ratio.
-However, a larger view is that the EBIDTA coverage ratio is a better indicator as compared to those two other similar ratios.
+However, a larger view is that the EBIDTA coverage ratio is a better indicator than those two other similar ratios.
 The Interest Coverage Ratio determines the ability of a firm to pay its interest commitment from EBIT (earnings before interest and taxes).
-And, the fixed charge coverage ratio analyses a company’s ability to pay the non-principal debt from earnings before interest, taxes and fixed charges.
+And the fixed charge coverage ratio analyses a company’s ability to pay the non-principal debt from earnings before interest, taxes, and fixed charges.

-The EBITDA coverage ratio, on the other hand, takes into accounts both principal and interest components.
+On the other hand, the EBITDA coverage ratio takes into account both principal and interest components.
 Moreover, EBITDA more closely represents the actual cash flows.
 Moreover, since EBIDTA does not consider non-cash expenses, hence it better represents the payment capacity of the company.
 Since any firm pays its loans and leases from its cash flows, thus, this ratio gives a better picture of the solvency of a business.

 EBITDA Coverage Ratio is one of the best metrics to determine a firm’s financial stability and payment status.
 Moreover, this ratio is of most interest to the lenders who look to see that their borrowings are repaid timely.
 Since this ratio considers cash flows (and not operating profit), it gives a realistic picture of a company’s (borrowers) solvency.
-However, one should not solely depend upon it, rather use other metrics as well to arrive at a decision.
+However, one should not solely depend upon it; instead, use other metrics to arrive at a decision.

 Frequently Asked Questions (FAQs)